learn-co-students/cs-performance-profiling-lab-g-416/README.md

 You will use `Profiler` to measure and classify the performance of the `add` method for the Java implementations of `ArrayList` and `LinkedList`.

+You'll need to "test" that you've got the right output for this lesson by making sure that your results conform to the runtime expectations.

 ## Profiler